tvmai/tvmai.github.io/_posts/2018-03-11-nmt-transformer-optimize.markdown

 # Fuse batch matmul with other operations

 Normally, the existing "black-box" cuBLAS library calls play as the boundary of the normally used "op fusion" optimization tactics.
-However, with the generated efficient batch matmul kernel, the fusion boundary can be easily broken, thus futher performance improvement can be obtained.
+However, with the generated efficient batch matmul kernel, the fusion boundary can be easily broken, more than just element-wise operations can be fused, thus futher performance improvement can be obtained.

 By analyzing the computation graph, it has been observed that a batch matmul is always followed by a *broadcast add* operation or a *transpose* operation.
 By fusing add or transpose operation with batch matmul, kernel launch overhead and redundant memory access can be reduced.